NEWS ALERT! Public boarding of lightship No. 83 “Swiftsure” began October 5, 2013 after “around” two decades. Stay tuned for future boarding.

 The Lightship No. 83 has made its home in many ports, and has had many names — first “Blunts Reef,” then “San Francisco,” then “Relief,” and finally “Swiftsure,” in the tradition of assuming the name of the nearest lightship station.

-Blunts Reef: Built in 1904 in Camden, New Jersey, the Lightship No. 83 was one of hundreds of floating lighthouses that guided ships and boats safely along American Coasts.
+Blunts Reef, 1905-1930: Built in 1904 in Camden, New Jersey, the Lightship No. 83 was one of hundreds of floating lighthouses that guided ships and boats safely along American Coasts.
 After making the journey around South America to California, the No. 83 took her position at the Blunts Reef lightship station off Cape Mendicino.

-Relief: Following the war, the No. 83 returned to lightship duty as the “San Francisco,” then was transferred to the Coast Guard District 13 in the Pacific Northwest.
+Relief, 1951-1960: Following the war, the No. 83 returned to lightship duty as the “San Francisco,” then was transferred to the Coast Guard District 13 in the Pacific Northwest.
 Serving the Columbia River, Umatilla Reef, and Swiftsure Banks stations, the No. 83 was a relief vessel at these posts for regular vessels during their yearly maintenance and resupply.

 Swiftsure: In 1961, the Coast Guard retired and decommissioned the L.V.
 No. 83.
 Northwest Seaport (then Save Our Ships), purchased the vessel in 1968.
 In 1996, she was named the “Swiftsure” after Seattle’s closest lightship station and to commemorate her status as the last remaining lightship to serve at the Swiftsure Banks station.

 Northwest Seaport is in the process of a restoration project that includes replacing the wooden deck and restoring the electrical system.
 Swiftsure recently completed a 90-day shipyard period and had a celebrated re-launch on August 21, 2013.
 Program plans are to open the ship’s upper deck to the public while restoration is underway, creating a unique opportuity to view, visit with and work side-by-side with shipwrights.
-The lightship will once again be open to viewing from Historic Ships Wharf in Lake Union Park.
+The lightship is open to viewing from Historic Ships Wharf in Lake Union Park.
 Read “New Life on Lake Union for Brave Old Lightship Swiftsure” The Seattle Times, July 11, 2013.

 Today, Swiftsure serves as an important link with the history of American aids to navigation.
 Do wish to become involved with her restoration?
 Please contact Northwest Seaport.